surveyjs/survey-creator/docs/Create-Custom-Widget.md

 ```
 You have to use _init()_ function for adding new classes and properties.
 Additionally you have to modify _afterRender()_ function and do nothing if hasSearch property is not true.

 The following code works perfect in general.
-The only problem, if change this property in run-time or in designer, the end-user will not see changes in UI.
-To make the better users experience in SurveyJS Creator, we must render our DOM elements all the time but hide/show them on changing the property.
+The only problem, if this property is changed in run-time or in designer, the end-user will not see changes in UI.
+To make the better users experience in SurveyJS Creator, we must render our search panel all the time but hide/show it on changing the property.

 We must change _afterRender()_ function only.
 Remove the check on hasSearch property in the beginning and add the following code at the end:
 ```javascript